-The Elora Poetry Centre & Gallery, in conjunction with Renison University College, University of Waterloo, announces an upcoming synchronous panel discussion on Canadian literary appropriation.
-Growing out of interviews on this subject recently published in Gordon Hill Press’s In/Appropriate, this event is open to members of ARTS 130, friends of The Elora Poetry Centre & Gallery, and the general public.
+The Elora Poetry Centre & Gallery, in conjunction with Renison University College, University of Waterloo, hosted a synchronous panel discussion on Canadian literary appropriation.
+Growing out of interviews on this subject recently published in Gordon Hill Press’s In/Appropriate, this event was open to members of ARTS 130, friends of The Elora Poetry Centre & Gallery, and the general public.

-The panel will include Jeremy Luke Hill (publisher), Kim Davids Mandar (editor), and three contributors to In/Appropriate: Farzana Doctor, Wayne Grady, and Mahak Jain.
+The panel included Jeremy Luke Hill (publisher), Kim Davids Mandar (editor), and three contributors to In/Appropriate: Farzana Doctor, Wayne Grady, and Mahak Jain.
 (Please see links for biographies below.)

-Here is the video link to the synchronous discussion that you will need to click on at 1:30 on November 3:
+Here is the video link to the synchronous discussion:

-Assistance is being provided by Victoria Feth of The Centre for Teaching Excellence at University of Waterloo.
+Assistance was provided by Victoria Feth of The Centre for Teaching Excellence at University of Waterloo.

-The event is sponsored by two long-time friends of The Elora Poetry Centre & Gallery, Janice Ferri and Peter Skoggard.
-Further contributions for honoraria for the panelists are welcome!
+The event was sponsored by two long-time friends of The Elora Poetry Centre & Gallery, Janice Ferri and Peter Skoggard.

-The Elora Poetry Centre is excited to engage in present discourse on literary appropriation in Canada.
-It is our pleasure to host these five distinguished panelists who are helping to determine the direction that Canadian literature will take in the near future.
-In light of recent controversies that resulted in the publication of another important book on the current state of Canadian literature, Refuse: CanLit in Ruins, we want to be part of these discussions and look forward to what promises to be a memorable event on Nov.
-3.
+The Elora Poetry Centre was excited to engage in present discourse on literary appropriation in Canada.
+It was our pleasure to host these five distinguished panelists who are helping to determine the direction that Canadian literature will take in the near future.
+In light of recent controversies that resulted in the publication of another important book on the current state of Canadian literature, Refuse: CanLit in Ruins, we want to be part of these discussions.

 Here are the biographical links: